g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 <br>

-The still-potent thing behind the names and manifestations: Classical Education, The Classics, the liberal arts, the Great Books.
-The foundational texts.
+The still-potent thing behind the names and manifestations: Classical Education, The Classics, the liberal arts, the Great Books, the Great Conversation.
+Foundational texts.
+Western Thought (Western in this case, but everywhere has their own trads).

+### Steelman

-A gloss: "The object of our inquiry is not here.
+_The object of our inquiry is not here.
 We need help.
-The truth is hard and hidden; we are not strong enough to solve it alone; one hope is to approach it indirectly, with the distillate of the distillate of the best things that any of us have ever said.
-Statistically, most of the greats are not currently alive."
+The truth is hard and hidden; we are not strong enough to solve it alone; one hope is to approach it indirectly, with the distillate of the distillate of the best things that any of us have ever said._

-### Steelman
+_Statistically, most of the greats are not currently alive._

 _We study things because people have studied them a lot before_ - no, sorry, that's unfair: "we study things because the process which preserved them was partially filtering for quality and timelessness."

 Sure, time does winnow and does select for timelessness.
 They let Burkean selection pick out our texts, because it is actually good at it; they let Burkean meta-selection pick out their approach to texts / the world.
 They trust in Burkean selection, and distrust other selection mechanisms.
 (But it is so slow!)
 The delay, the foot-dragging, the antipathy to trends means they dodge many bullets.
 Freud and his ghouls didn't break in.
 Marx and his abusers are right out.
 Foucault is neither here nor there.

 Rote learning, imitation, and humility are underrated first steps in education.
 This process has in fact produced a lot of very original thinkers.
 It would be silly to totally ignore great people if you wanted to become great.